Action Policies

 NOTE: In the Email Subject and Email Body fields, you can use one or more of the variables from the list of variables.
 The value of each variable will be retrieved from the event that triggered the automation policy.

 NOTE: When action policies send email notifications, they use the "BCC" email field by default.
 Optionally, you can configure action policies to send email notifications using the "To" email field instead.
-To do so, go to the Database Tool page (System > Tools > DB Tool) and enter the following in the SQL Query field, replacing <value> with either 'bcc' or 'to':
+To do so, go to the Database Tool page (System > Tools > DB Tool).
+The Database Tool page is available only in versions of SL1 prior to 12.2.1 and displays only for users that have sufficient permissions to access the page.

 UPDATE